ksOAn6g5/TaiSu/README.md

   {id:{'w':*,'g':*}}
   #where 'w' denotes web caption and 'g' denotes generated caption.
 ```
-All the data can be downloaded by the following link: <https://pan.baidu.com/s/1F5aKsurZkjZie09GsseOlw?pwd=vstf>
+All the data can be downloaded via the following link: <https://pan.baidu.com/s/1F5aKsurZkjZie09GsseOlw?pwd=vstf>

 The files with the suffix of '.tgz' need first to be uncompressed to a file with the suffix of '.tar' using the command line ```pigz -d baidu_images*.tgz ```.
 Even though a part of the images is damaged or lost because of some reasons, you can still access the most part of TaiSu's data.
 Each image and its captions can be matched by the id, for example, 'img1baiducomitu1848496827104259151'.